chinwuchen/InsightProject/README.md

 The landslide catalog is processed by Python to retain selected columns to be stored in the database.

 #### Data Loading (PostgreSQL, PostGIS)
 The transformed data is written into tables and stored in PostgreSQL database with PostGIS extension, adding geography attribute to the coordinate of weather station location.
-The stored data can be retrieved by user query.
+The geography attribute is used for faster searching of geospatial coordinates.
+The stored data can be retrieved by user query through the front-end platform.

 #### Data Visualization (Dash)
 Dash is used to build a front-end interactive platform that visualizes the global landslide locations and, by user query of any specific landslide incident, returns associated precipitation data from weather stations near that location.